YBL123/sei-project-4/README.md

       this.hasUserPostedReview()
     }
 ```
-Here I am mapping through reviews to find the the owner of the review.
+Here I mapped through reviews to find the the owner of the review.

 ```javascript
     //!
 HAS THE USER ALREADY POSTED A REVIEW